JonasZ95/luks_ssh_unlocker/README.md

 # Luks SSH Unlocker

-The key idea is to use HomeAssistant to check whether a server needs to be unlocked and a key file from a usb stick exists by using **autousb** to automount an inserted usb drive.
+The key idea is to use HomeAssistant to check whether a server needs to be unlocked and a key file from a usb stick exists by using **usbmount** to automount an inserted usb drive.

 There are two components: